ibexa/documentation-developer/docs/content_management/images/images.md

 ## Support for SVG images

-You cannot store SVG images in [[= product_name =]] by using the Image or ImageAsset Field Type.
+You cannot store SVG images in [[= product_name =]] by using the Image or ImageAsset field type.
-However, you can work things around by relying on the File Field Type and implementing a custom extension that lets you display and download files in your templates.
+However, you can work things around by relying on the File field type and implementing a custom extension that lets you display and download files in your templates.

 !!! caution